rule

 Text 23

-With her most delicate foot glowing red of her nails scratching the earth, and with her tears smearing her eye makeup and sprinkling the red kunkuma powder on her breasts, stood she still, face downward, with her speech checked by her extreme sorrow.
+With her most delicate foot glowing red of her nails scratching the earth, and with her tears smearing the makeup of her eyes and sprinkling the red kunkuma powder on her breasts, froze she, face downward, with her speech checked by her extreme sorrow.
+(Vedabase)

 Text 24

-Of her great grief, fear and anguish not thinking clear anymore, slipped her bangles and fan from her hand and fell, with her mind disrupted swooning, her body suddenly to the ground with her hair scattering, like she was a plantain tree blown over by the wind [see rasa].
+Of her great grief, fear and anguish not thinking clearly anymore, slipped her bangles and fan from her hand and fell, with her mind disrupted swooning, her body suddenly to the ground with her hair scattering, like she was a plantain tree blown over by the wind [see rasa].
+(Vedabase)

 Text 25

-Seeing what, not being understood, the full import of His joking meant to the bondage of divine love of His beloved, felt the Supreme Lord, merciful Krishna, sorry for her.
+Seeing what, not being understood, the full import of His joking meant to the bond of divine love of His beloved, felt the Supreme Lord, merciful Krishna, sorry for her.
+(Vedabase)

 Text 26